tshepang/blog/content/computing/project of note: Sphinx.rst

 Another feature I recently worked with in the recent past is `intersphinx_mapping`__.
-It allows one to generate references in reST as if those reference were local.
+It allows one to generate references in rST as if those reference were local.
 For example, if you wanted to generate a link to the CPython ``open()`` built-in function, you would need only specify it as ``:func:open``.
 This is as opposed to finding the actual link and specifying it normally.